 If you follow me on social media, you may know that I have been wanting to do a built in window seat in our small dining nook for a while.
 Recently, I completed my DIY window bench in my front living room as a test run for my dining nook off my kitchen.
 That project turned out amazing, and taught me a lot about constructing built ins, so I decided to give it a try!
 Although, I do not recommend big projects like this smack dab in the holiday season

 The idea to build in a window bench with storage into our dining nook stemmed from the need for places to store kitchen things.
 Are you tired of hearing me talk about the lack of storage we have in our home?
 I feel like this is a common issue in homes under 2,000 sq feet - and many of us don't have space outside for something like a lofted barn shed either, unfortunately.
-After the bare necessities there just isn’t much extra space to give toward extra closets and cupboards I suppose.
+After the bare necessities there just isn't much extra space to give toward extra closets and cupboards I suppose.

 We have a small kitchen, not joking we have like 5 kitchen cupboards in total.
 Even though it is small, we are trying to make it look its best.
 In fact, we are thinking of looking for some new countertops in Littleton or the surrounding area.
 I just need to make some time out of my busy schedule to do it.
 So, because our kitchen is small, we were desperately needing space to store large appliances and miscellaneous kitchen items and maybe a couple bulk food items (Costco-haulics).
 I am pretty minimal when it comes to what I keep in our home, but the few cupboards we had in our kitchen were bursting at the seams.
 You can see more of what our kitchen looks like and my small kitchen styling in this recent post I shared.